 Like all other dogs, female Frenchies don’t have a period (heat cycle) every month but about once or twice a year.
 The frequency is roughly every seven months.

 As with humans, the menstrual cycle varies from person to person, every dog is different, and there may be differences between breeds and even differences in the same dog from one cycle to the next.

 So What Is Estrus Or Being In Heat

 Estrus or being in heat is a process of the reproductive system of a female dog.
-She is responsive to mating with males dogs throughout this period.
+She is responsive to mating with male dogs throughout this period.

-The levels of estrogen will first rise and then dramatically drop and at the same time, her eggs are released from its ovaries.
+The estrogen levels will first rise and then dramatically drop, and at the same time, her eggs are released from their ovaries.
 She may also generate a bloody fluid from her vagina.
 This is all part of the natural process unless you have spayed her.